S.Africa's state power utility Eskom warns of increased risk of power cuts | Headlines

 - South Africa

-South African state power utility Eskom sees an increased risk of rotational power cuts in a tightly balanced system, Chief Executive Officer Andre de Ruyter said on Wednesday.
+South African state-owned power utility Eskom will implement power cuts from Wednesday until Saturday morning, Chief Executive Andre de Ruyter said, citing failures at several of its power stations, including two new plants.

+The company, which supplies almost 90% of South Africa's electricity, said it would implement rotational power cuts, locally called load-shedding, from 2 p.m. local time (1200 GMT) on Wednesday until 5 a.m. on Saturday.
+Eskom categorises the load-shedding as "Stage 2", meaning consumers could face two to fours hours of power cuts each day.

-De Ruyter said at the moment the utility was battling a total of unplanned load losses of some 14,444 megawatts or around a third of total installed capacity in Africa's most industrialised economy.
+Eskom CEO had warned that the company saw an increased risk of power cuts in a tightly balanced system, as the firm turned to scarce diesel supplies to help keep emergency turbines running.
+De Ruyter said the utility was battling a total of unplanned load losses of some 14,444 megawatts (MW) or about a third of total installed capacity in Africa's most industrialised economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)